 Your right to education doesn’t change because you find it harder to learn than other children or young people.
 Every child learns differently, and every child progresses at different rates, so schools and teachers need to take account of this.
 For some children and young people, it is harder for them to get the right sort of education.

-You might have special educational needs which means that you need extra support to help them learn effectively.
+You might have additional learning needs which means that you need extra support to help them learn effectively.
 This could mean that you also have a disability.
 You might have no problems learning, but you might still have a disability which makes it harder for you to participate fully in school life.
-If you have special educational needs and/or a disability, your school needs to help you so that you don’t face barriers at school.
+If you have additional learning needs and/or a disability, your school needs to help you so that you don’t face barriers at school.